Ever tried to freeze motion in your photography? Or tried water splash photography? If not, this is the article for you.

-So, we’re going to shoot water splashes using two speedlights and a glue gun.
+So, we’re going to shoot water splashes using a camera, two speedlights and a glue gun.
 That’s all you need.

 1. How to Freeze Motion

 First of all, we need a light source.
 That’s the most important thing.
-It must be suitable for shooting high-speed scenes.
+It must be suitable for shooting high-speed scenes such as photographing water drops.
 You can use strobes or hot shoe flashes (speedlights).

 In my case, the scene is lit with two SB-910 speedlights.
-These are an affordable and easy to use solution for frozen motion problems.
+These are affordable and easy to use solutions for frozen motion problems.

 Since you are shooting in a dark setting (and you should!), the flash duration will become your shutter speed.

 The light will be hitting the sensor of your camera for only the amount of time the flash is working, lighting the scene.